aselshall/eds/admin/student_feedback.md

 - One student feels overwhelmed by the amount of information presented in a single class, leading to difficulty in following along.
    - **Response**: Please try to review the material before class as this might help
 - While explanations are appreciated, there's a desire for a balance between thoroughness and pacing.
   - **Response**: This is a good suggestion.
-However, I try my best to present the minimum material that you need to use this tool.
-I will spend more time on this.
+However, I try my best to present the minimum material that you need to use the tool.
+I will try to improve this.
 - Some students find homework assignments lengthy and challenging, occasionally needing external assistance.
   - **Response**:
     - Please do the assignment part by part after each class.